scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Regular voting certificates may be used to cast a vote in a regular update.
 In X.509 terms, regular voting certificates are self-signed end-entity certificates.
 This means that the issuer and subject of a regular voting certificate are the same entity, and the public key within the certificate can be used to verify the certificate's signature.
 However, a regular voting certificate cannot be used to verify other certificates.

-The RECOMMENDED maximum validity period of a regular voting certificate is 1 year.
+The RECOMMENDED maximum validity period of a regular voting certificate is 5 years.

 ### Sensitive Voting Certificate